-Jack Resneck Jr., MD, became president of the American Medical Association in June 2022.
+Jack Resneck Jr., MD, was president of the American Medical Association from June 2022 to June 2023.
 For more than 20 years, Dr. Resneck has demonstrated an unwavering commitment to organized medicine.
 He is a passionate advocate for physicians and patients, a prominent spokesperson for innovation, and a champion for a more equitable health care system.

 Dr. Resneck’s leadership is collaborative, inclusive, focused and infused with purpose.
 This is evident whether he is engaging the AMA’s Litigation Center to protect physicians’ free speech and fight societal discrimination against marginalized patients—or advocating on Capitol Hill for fair Medicare payment systems, improved patient access to care, lower prescription drug prices, and reduced dysfunction and burdens in health care.